akeneo/pim-helpcenter/content/md/first-steps/manage-reference-entities.md

 :::

 To define the permissions on a reference entity, follow these steps:
-1. Go to `Permissions` tab of the reference entity
+1. Go to the `Permissions` tab of the reference entity
 1. For each user group, tick to give the `View` or `Edit` rights
 1. Click on the `Save` button to save the Permissions